cognisant/Docs.DevelopmentProcess/README.md

 ##### Acceptance Criteria

-The card will also define the minimum criteria which must be met for a solution to be accepted by the customer.
-These should be defined in conjunction with the customer stakeholders who will ultimately give the go-ahead for deployment of the solution (see also [Business Review](#business-review)).
+The card also defines the minimum criteria which must be met for a solution to be accepted by the customer.
+These should be defined in conjunction with the customer stakeholders who ultimately give the go-ahead for deployment of the solution (see also [Business Review](#business-review)).

 ##### Original Request

-The original request will remain at the bottom of the Trello card in case we need to review it in future.
+The original request remains at the bottom of the Trello card in case we need to review it in future.
 This should not be modified.

 #### Bug Cards